cs-ed/impacts-Isasea/README.md

 Describe the learning objectives for the class that relate to social impacts.
 Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/

+Learning Objectives:
+Students will be able to
+Analyze complex problems and provide creative solutions using computer science.
+Designate various solutions and work with a team to execute these solutions.
+Learn how to use coding to help resolve issues faced in society.
+Write a solution to a problem using adequate coding language.

 ### Learning Activities

 Class Discussions are in class.
 After the research is complete, we will start class discussions.
 The class breaks apart into two different groups when class discussions occur.